krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### An organization uses Bastion Host (an EC2 instance) for the developers to connect to other AWS resources.
 You would like to maximize the availability of Bastion Host and automatically recover from issues related to Physical Host.
 What mechanism can you use to accomplish this?

 With System Status Check Alarm, you can configure the instance to recover from underlying AWS issues automatically.
 Recover option is only available with System Status Check alarms.

+#### I want to track all user and API activities in my account.
+What service should I use for this?

+CloudTrail captures all user activity and API usage.
+When you enable a trail, CloudTrail publishes CloudWatch Events that you can use to enable automation workflow based on specific events.
+Guard Duty reports only suspicious events.
+VPC Flow log captures network traffic flow in your VPC.
+Macie is used for protecting sensitive data in S3

+#### You have a pool of EC2 instances to manage application requests.
+Application has a metric that tracks pending requests and you would like to configure Autoscaling to add or remove instances based on this application metric.
+How can you accomplish this?

+CloudWatch supports custom metrics and application can take advantage of this capability to push relevant metrics to CloudWatch.
+Once it is available in CloudWatch, you can use rest of the capabilities provided by CloudWatch to monitor based on that metric

+#### Your application is generating several false alarms.
+The alarm is currently based on the CPU utilization metric.
+Upon investigation, you found that the false alarms can be reduced if you consider the pending items in the SQS Queue.
+How would you ensure the alarm goes into ALARM state only when both the CPU utilization and SQS Queue length metrics breach the threshold?

+With CloudWatch, you can create two types of alarms: metric and composite.

+A metric alarm watches a single metric, and when the metric breaches the threshold, the alarm changes to an "ALARM" state.

+A composite alarm is a new capability that considers the state of multiple alarms.
+The outcome of a composite alarm depends on the rule expression you define.
+For example, let's say you have a metric alarm to monitor CPU utilization and another to monitor SQS Queue Length.

+You can create a composite alarm when you need to perform a certain action only when both CPU and SQS Queue Length alarms are in the ALARM state.
+Rule expression allows you to combine these underlying metric alarms or other composite alarms and create a new Alarm based on the state of these existing alarms.

+#### You application runs in two different regions and you would like aggregate instance utilization metrics across regions.
+What is the mechanism that can be used for aggregating CloudWatch data across regions?

+Use a script to pull data from different regions, and push it to CloudWatch Logs for analysis You can perform aggregation only with a region.